 Jump to Top

 Section 1.
 Amendments Generally.
-This Constitution and By-Laws shall be amended only by an amendment proposed and voted upon under this Article IX.
+These By-Laws shall be amended only by an amendment proposed and voted on under this Article IX.

 Section 2.
 Proposal of Amendments.
-All amendments to this Constitution and By-Laws shall be proposed for a vote of the membership in one of the following ways:
+All amendments to these By-Laws shall be proposed for a vote of the membership—

-(b) By petition from a member of the Association containing the names of at least ten percent of the members of the Association, which petition must be delivered to the Secretary.
+(b) by petition from a member of the Association containing the names of at least ten percent of the members of the Association, which must be delivered to the Secretary.

 Section 3.
 Voting on Amendments.